viniciusvasti/my-personal-website/posts/hands-on-aws-agw-terraform-sls-framework-part-2.md

 ```sh
 $ npm init && npm i aws-sdk --save
 ```
-And the `handler.js` file should be like this:
+The `handler.js` file should be like this:
 ```javascript
 const AWS = require("aws-sdk");